-In 2018, my neighbor is a single mother of a sixteen year old adolescent girl.
+In 2018, my neighbor is a single mother of a sixteen-year-old adolescent girl.
 She runs a successful business and owns two houses.
-Her ex-husband is a bureaucrat and pays a hefty monthly alimony.
+Her ex-husband is a bureaucrat and pays hefty monthly alimony.
 The daughter is seen with different men who are in their mid-thirties, double her age.
 My maid who works at her house laments that the girl is in bad company and there is a daily tiff between the girl and her mother over this.

 Were I, my friend, and the girl wrong?
-No, we did not know how to handle a relationship, a heartbreak, how to make right choices?
-All we knew in life was taught to us by the institutions we studied in, by our parents who were our custodians, by our culture, internet and media.
+No, we did not know how to handle a relationship, a heartbreak, how to make the right choices?
+All we knew in life was taught to us by the institutions we studied in, by our parents who were our custodians, by our culture, internet, and media.
 How to brush, how to write, how to wear clothes, how to clean the room?
-Sexual desire and premarital relationships were not a part of this.
-We learnt on our own and probably not the best way or the right way.
+Sexual desire and premarital relationships were not part of this.
+We learned on our own and probably not the best way or the right way.

 In this self-research, I learned about CSE and its role in ensuring strong-self, healthy relationships, and emotional and sexual well-being.
 It is important to learn about sex and emotion as a responsibility and not just a tool of pleasure.
 CSE is a curriculum that equips young people to make the right sexual and emotional choices that lead to fulfilling emotional and sexual relationships, including a strong relationship with self.